Altruism: Sociology

 "Sociologists have long been concerned with how to build the good society".
 The structure of our societies and how individuals come to exhibit charitable, philanthropic, and other pro-social, altruistic actions for the common good is a commonly researched topic within the field.
 The American Sociology Association (ASA) acknowledges public sociology saying, "The intrinsic scientific, policy, and public relevance of this field of investigation in helping to construct 'good societies' is unquestionable".
 This type of sociology seeks contributions that aid popular and theoretical understandings of what motivates altruism and how it is organized, and promotes an altruistic focus in order to benefit the world and people it studies.

 How altruism is framed, organized, carried out, and what motivates it at the group level is an area of focus that sociologists investigate in order to contribute back to the groups it studies and "build the good society".
 The motivation of altruism is also the focus of study; for example, one study links the occurrence of moral outrage to altruistic compensation of victims.
 Studies show that generosity in laboratory and in online experiments is contagious – people imitate the generosity they observe in others.

 Religious viewpoints

 Most, if not all, of the world's religions promote altruism as a very important moral value.
-Buddhism, Christianity, Hinduism, Islam, Jainism, Judaism, and Sikhism, etc., place particular emphasis on altruistic morality.
+Buddhism, Christianity, Hinduism, Islam, Jainism, Judaism, and Sikhism and others, place particular emphasis on altruistic morality.